mitchelltmarino/MMM-RemoteCompliments/README.md

 MMM-RemoteCompliments provides seamless integration with Google Drive™ to display compliments and images from Drive on the MagicMirror² interface.

-Google Drive is a trademark of Google Inc. Use of this trademark is subject to Google Permissions.

 !["A preview of the module."](/.Github/Preview.jpg)

 ## Installation